 Distance learning as we know it today has significantly developed from the foundations of correspondence learning; students would receive course materials including textbooks and other course materials through the mail.
 These course materials and textbooks allowed for complete independent learning at their own pace.

 Many correspondence courses have stood the test of time and the encroachment of technology; however, they are quickly being replaced by online courses, which offer instruction and support from tutors, a multimedia educational experience and interaction with other students via various forums.
 Thanks to technology, the shift from the traditional classroom experience to online or distance learning only seems natural.

 Distance education and online learning is a field of education which uses specific tutoring and technology, with the aim of delivering course material, often on an individual basis, to students who are not physically present in a traditional educational setting such as a classroom.
-Distance education courses that also require a physical on-site presence for any reason (including taking examinations) have been referred to as hybrid or blended courses of study.
+Distance education courses that also require a physical on-site presence for any reason (including taking examinations) have been referred to as hybrid or blended learning courses.